Travel distance for parts pickup operations reduced by up to 45%

 Digital Annealer can find the shortest possible route instantly

-The advancement of ICT technology and the realisation of Artificial Intelligence (AI) today means that there is a necessity for computers to be able to carry out complex calculations in an instant, with the expectation that the knowledge gained will then be applied to various fields of business such as manufacturing, distribution, retail, automotive and finance, to name a few.
+The advancement of ICT technology and the realization of Artificial Intelligence (AI) today means that there is a necessity for computers to be able to carry out complex calculations in an instant, with the expectation that the knowledge gained will then be applied to various fields of business such as manufacturing, distribution, retail, automotive and finance, to name a few.

 This case study introduces how Fujitsu IT Products Limited deployed Digital Annealer and succeeded in dramatically improving the efficiency of in-warehouse operations.